 Our admissions personnel through our Vice President of Strategic Engagement, Jim Tressel, are maintaining contact with this group of students until their high school graduation and hopefully their enrollment here at the UA.

 We hope you will be able to join us on the campus of The University of Akron to hear nationally renowned speakers, educational leaders, practitioners, and students explore the critical issues affecting Black males in higher education.

 Lee A. Gill, J.D., Associate Vice President for Inclusion & Equity/CDO

-James P. Tressel, Vice President for Student Engagement
+James P. Tressel, Vice President for Student Success